IDCI-Consulting/NotificationBundle/README.md

 }
 ```

-TODO: to test the bundle, you should declare a route as follow :
+To test the bundle, you should declare a route as follow :

 ```php
 // app/config/routing.yml